nawodyaishan/coursera-unity-gamedev/README.md

-# Repository for C# Programming for Unity Game Development Coursera Specializartion
+# Repository for (C# Programming for Unity Game Development Coursera Specializartion)[https://www.coursera.org/specializations/programming-unity-game-development#about]
+### Personal Progress, assignemnts, and learning materials are included.

 ## Course 1 - Introduction to C# Programming and Unity